Gedion Zelalem

-Gedion Zelalem (born January 26, 1997) is a professional soccer player who plays as a midfielder for FC Den Bosch.
-Born in Germany, he represented the United States national under-23 team.
+Gedion Zelalem (born January 26, 1997) is a professional soccer player who plays as a midfielder for USL Championship club New Mexico United.
+Born in Germany, he has represented the United States at youth level.

 After playing for various youth teams in Germany and the United States, Zelalem initially played with Arsenal's youth squads after joining the team in early 2013, and made his senior squad debut for Arsenal in an FA Cup match in January 2014.

 Internationally, Zelalem made appearances for Germany's under-15 team, under-16 team and under-17 team during 2012 and 2013.
 He became a U.S. citizen on December 2, 2014, and FIFA subsequently approved his eligibility to play for the United States on May 13, 2015.

 Early life

 Zelalem was born in Berlin, Germany, to Ethiopian parents.
 He started playing football at the age of five for German club BFC Germania 1888.
 After this, he changed to Bundesliga side Hertha BSC's academy.

 Zelalem emigrated to the United States with his father in 2006, following his mother's death in the previous year, and settled in the Washington, D.C. suburbs He played with several teams: first with MSC United, Bethesda Soccer Club and BNC Revolution, before joining the elite club team Olney Rangers and the varsity team at Walter Johnson High School in Montgomery County, Maryland.